-Outsourcing by insurers is generally permitted, subject to compliance with IA guidance (GL14) which applies to all outsourcing arrangements of authorised insurers incorporated or based in Hong Kong and for the Hong Kong operations of overseas insurers.
-An authorised insurer must notify the IA at least three months before entering into, or significantly varying, material outsourcina anv arrangement.
-Essential issues to consider when outsourcing (regardless of materiality) include having documented, boardа approved outsourcing policy in place, conducting a risk and materiality assessment and entering into a written agreement with the service provider.
+Outsourcing by insurers is generally permitted, subject to compliance with IA guidance (GL14) which applies to outsourcing arrangements of authorised insurers incorporated or based in Hong Kong and for the Hong Kong operations of overseas insurers.
+An authorised insurer must notify the IA at least three months before entering, or significantly varying, any material outsourcing arrangement.
+Essential issues to consider when outsourcing (regardless of materiality) include having a documented, boardapproved outsourcing policy in place, conducting a risk and materiality assessment and entering into a written agreement with the service provider.
 The IA must be satisfied that all essential issues have been properly addressed.
-Within 30 days of entering material outsourcing into а arrangement, further details must be submitted to the IA together with a copy of the outsourcing agreement.
+Within 30 days of entering a material outsourcing arrangement, further details must be submitted to the IA together with a copy of the outsourcing agreement.

-The group supervision framework permits the supervised group and its members to enter into outsourcing arrangements. but all material outsourcing arrangements of its supervised group must comply with the principles in the outsourcing module in GL32.
-A DIHC should consult the IA for any proposed group material outsourcing arrangements of its supervised group, including any significant variation of the implemented arrangements.
-The IA may provide comments on the outsourcing arrangement, which the DIHC should take into account in the implementation or variation of the outsourcing arrangement.
+The group supervision framework permits the supervised group and its members to enter outsourcing arrangements. but all material outsourcing arrangements of its supervised group must comply with the principles in the outsourcing module in GL32.
+A DIHC should consult the IA for any proposed material group outsourcing arrangements of its supervised group, including any significant variation of the implemented arrangements.
+The IA may provide comments on the outsourcing arrangement, which the

+DIHC should take into account in the implementation or variation of the outsourcing arrangement.